-The Series 2003A Subordinate Bonds are authorized and issued under and pursuant to the Act and the General Subordinate Lien Bond Resolution of the Corporation, adopted December 30, 2002 (the "General Subordinate Lien Bond Resolution"), the Variable Rate Supplemental Subordinate Lien Bond Resolution adopted by the Corporation on December 30, 2002 (the "Supplemental Subordinate Resolution"), and the Series 2003A Resolution Authorizing up to \$2,000,000,000 Subordinate Lien Bonds, adopted December 30, 2002 (the "Series Resolution").
-The General Subordinate Lien Bond Resolution, the Supplemental Subordinate Resolution and the Series Resolution, together with the Comptroller's Series Certificate relating to the Series 2003A Subordinate Bonds dated February 20, 2003 (the "Comptroller's Series Certificate"), are herein collectively called the "Resolutions."
+The Series 2010B Subordinate Bonds are authorized and issued under and pursuant to the Act and the General Subordinate Lien Bond Resolution of the Corporation, adopted December 30, 2002, as amended and supplemented (the "General Subordinate Lien Bond Resolution"), and the Series 2010B Resolution Authorizing up to \$250,000,000 Subordinate Lien Bonds, adopted October 25, 2010 (the "Series Resolution").
+The General Subordinate Lien Bond Resolution and the Series Resolution, together with the Comptroller's Series Certificate relating to the Series 2010B Subordinate Bonds dated as of the date hereof (the "Comptroller's Series Certificate"), are herein collectively called the "Resolutions."

-The Series 2003A Subordinate Bonds are part of an issue of bonds of the Corporation (the "Bonds") which the Corporation has established and created under the terms of the General Subordinate Lien Bond Resolution.
+The Series 2010B Subordinate Bonds are part of an issue of bonds of the Corporation (the "Bonds") which the Corporation has established and created under the terms of the General Subordinate Lien Bond Resolution.
 The Corporation is authorized to issue Bonds from time to time for its corporate purposes authorized by the Act, as of the date of adoption of the General Subordinate Lien Bond Resolution, and limited as to amount as provided in the Resolutions or as may be further limited by law.
-The Corporation has covenanted with the holders of certain bonds of the Corporation to limit the issuance of additional bonds.
-The Series 2003A Subordinate Bonds are being issued for the purposes set forth in the Series Resolution.
+The Corporation has covenanted with the owners of certain bonds of the Corporation to limit the issuance of additional bonds.
+The Series 2010B Subordinate Bonds are being issued for the purposes set forth in the Series Resolution.

 The Corporation has previously adopted its General Bond Resolution (the "Senior Resolution") on February 19, 1991, as amended and supplemented.
-The Series 2003A Subordinate Bonds are payable only from funds transferred to the Subordinate Payment Fund established under the Senior Resolution after sufficient amounts are deposited in the funds and accounts securing the bonds issued under the Senior Resolution and from the funds and accounts held under the General Subordinate Lien Resolution.
+The Series 2010B Subordinate Bonds are payable only from funds transferred to the Subordinate Payment Fund established under the Senior Resolution after sufficient amounts are deposited in the funds and accounts securing the bonds issued under the Senior Resolution and from the funds and accounts held under the General Subordinate Lien Resolution.

-The Corporation is authorized to issue Bonds, in addition to the Series 2003A Subordinate Bonds, only upon the terms and conditions set forth in the Senior Resolution and the General Subordinate Lien Bond Resolution.
-Such Bonds issued under the General Subordinate Lien Bond Resolution, when issued, will, with the Series 2003A Subordinate Bonds and with all other such Bonds theretofore issued, be entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the General Subordinate Lien Bond Resolution.
+The Corporation is authorized to issue Bonds, in addition to the Series 2010B Subordinate Bonds, only upon the terms and conditions set forth in the Senior Resolution and the General Subordinate Lien Bond Resolution.
+Such Bonds issued under the General Subordinate Lien Bond Resolution, when issued, will, with the Series 2010B Subordinate Bonds and with all other such Bonds theretofore issued, be entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the General Subordinate Lien Bond Resolution.